Abby the Dog, Missing for 2 Months, Found Alive Inside Missouri Cave

 “I think she was just in a preservation mode," Bohnert said.

-Abby normally weighs about 50 pounds (23 kilograms), Bohnert said, but he guessed she lost half her body weight in the cave.
+Abby normally weighs about 50 pounds, Bohnert said, but he guessed she lost half her body weight in the cave.
 Since her rescue, she has regained weight and started to get back the voice she likely lost barking for help.

 She's also wagging her tail again, showing she's putting the trauma behind her.